wolf-gal/wolf-gal/README.md

 I have trust issues.
 Find it difficult to communicate and try to make friends with anyone.
-So, please keep this in mind.

 I love spooky things.
 Whether it's video reviews of abandoned buildings, creepypasta stuff and etc., up to games\series\movies and so on.
 And I like surreal stuff.
 For this reason, I like dreamcore\weirdcore 'n certain games that resemble it, such as: ENA: Dream BBQ, Psychopomp, Hylics...